 Backup strategies

-You should never use the synchronous backup strategy with an Active/Active configuration.
-In this configuration concurrent writes result in deadlocks and you lose data.
-However you can use the synchronous backup strategy with an Active/Active configuration if both sites access different data sets, in which case there is no risk of deadlocks from concurrent writes.
+We do not recommend the use of synchronous backup strategy with an Active/Active configuration.
+In this configuration, concurrent writes result in deadlocks, and you may lose data consistency.
+However, you can use the synchronous backup strategy with an Active/Active configuration if both clusters access different data sets, in which case there is no risk of deadlocks from concurrent writes.

 Cross-site merge policies